ckipp01/chris-kipp.io/blogs/the-debug-adapter-protocol-and-scala.md

 more moving parts than the others to make it all work together.
-So, I wanted to jot down some notes both to ensure I understand all the moving parts, to serve as a detailed explanation of sorts of how it all works together, and to hopefully help you to as well.
+So, I wanted to jot down some notes both to ensure I understand all the moving parts, to serve as a detailed explanation of sorts of how it all works together, and to hopefully help you to get the full picture as well.

 Keep in mind that this will differ a bit per client.
 Client here may also be a bit ambiguous since we'll be talking about Metals client extensions and DAP